raspberrypilearning/this-sprite-needs-you/en/step_3.md

 You will need to decide in what order to build your project.
 You could:

 + Create one variable and allow the user to control it.
-Add animations, costumes, sound and effects and conversation to make the sprite really come to life
+Add animations, costumes, sound, effects, and conversation to make the sprite really come to life
-+ Create multiple variables with simple ways for the user to control them, and then add more effects later.
++ Create multiple variables with simple ways for the user to control them, and then add more effects later

 Adding a sprite and then creating a `variable`{:class="block3variables"} is a great start.